Savvythelegend/PGDocs/docs/postgresql_conf.md

 `pg_hba` is a list of PostgreSQL Host Based Authentication rules used to create the `pg_hba.conf` used by the pods.

-!!!
-Important
+:::important
 See the PostgreSQL documentation for
     [more information on `pg_hba.conf`](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html).

 Since the first matching rule is used for authentication, the `pg_hba.conf` file